Jayson Tatum carried off floor with right leg injury and Celtics star will have MRI

-NEW YORK (AP) — Jayson Tatum was carried off the court with a lower right leg injury with 2:58 remaining in Game 4 of the Eastern Conference semifinals on Monday night.
+When he couldn't get to his feet late in Game 4 of the Eastern Conference semifinals and had to be carried off the court, it was clear just how serious his lower right leg injury was, even before testing that won't come until Tuesday.

+“He’s the type of guy, he gets right up,” Celtics coach Joe Mazzulla said.
+“So he didn’t and we’ll know tomorrow exactly what it is.
+But yeah, I mean it’s tough to watch a guy like him get carried like that.”

-The Celtics had just turned the ball over and as Tatum lunged forward toward the loose ball, his leg gave out and he went down.
+The Celtics had just turned the ball over with about three minutes left and as Tatum lunged forward toward the loose ball, his leg gave out and he went down.
 He buried his face in a towel in obvious pain while grabbing at his leg above the ankle after the non-contact injury.

-The New York Knicks won the game 121-113 to take a 3-1 lead.
+The New York Knicks won 121-113 to take a 3-1 lead.
 The series resumes Wednesday in Boston with the Celtics needing to win to extend their NBA title reign.

 Tatum scored 42 points, his high in these playoffs, before he was hurt.
 He buried his face in his hands as he was pushed down a tunnel in a wheelchair after leaving the floor.